 Some people may know that big data could help us a lot in many fields (check out Data Mining Explained With 10 Interesting Stories to see the interesting examples), but some may not have any idea of how we can leverage web scraping.
 Here I will give you some real examples.

-1. Content Aggregation
+#1: Content Aggregation

-2. Competitor Monitoring
+#2: Competitor Monitoring

-4. Market research
+#4: Market research

-Almost every company need to do market research.
-Different kinds of data are available online, including product information, tags, reviews on social medias or other review platforms, news, etc. With the traditional methods of data acquisition, Conducting a market research is a time-consuming and costly job.
+Almost every company needs to do market research.
+Different kinds of data are available online, including product information, tags, reviews on social media or other review platforms, news, etc. With the traditional methods of data acquisition, conducting market research is a time-consuming and costly job.
 Web data extraction is by far the easiest way to gather a huge volume of relevant data for market research.

-5. Machine Learning
+#5: Machine Learning

 Like sentiment analysis, web data available could be a good material for machine learning.
 Tagged extracted content or entity extraction from metadata fields and values could be the sources of Natural Language Processing; statistical tagging or clustering systems could be done with categories and tags information.
-Web scraping helps you get the extracted data in an more efficient and accurate way.
+Web scraping helps you get the extracted data in a more efficient and accurate way.

 Web scraping tools and methods

-By far the best way to extract data from the web is to outsource your data scraping project to a DaaS provider.
-Since DaaS companies would have the necessary expertise and infrastructure required for a smooth and seamless data extraction, you are completely relieved from the responsibility of web crawling.
+By far the best way to extract data from the web is to outsource your data scraping project to a DaaS (Data-as-a-Service) provider.
+Since DaaS companies would have the necessary expertise and infrastructure required for smooth and seamless data extraction, you are completely relieved from the responsibility of web crawling.

-Yet there’s another more convenient way to do the project - using the the web scraping tools!
-We have introduced many scrapers in our previous blogs like Best Data Scraping Tools for 2018 (Top 10 Reviews) and Top 5 Web Scraping Tools Comparison.
-We list almost all the required features for a good web scraper.
+Yet there’s a more convenient way to do the project - using the web scraping tools!
+We have introduced many scrapers in our previous blogs like Best Data Scraping Tools for 2020 (Top 10 Reviews) and Top 5 Web Scraping Tools Comparison.
+We listed almost all the required features for a good web scraper.